teaching

 I believe how one arrives to class, for themselves and for their community, is a practice.

 It is through personal and professional experiences in dance that have influenced the methods I use in my pedagogical practice.
-My formal dance training is rooted in ballet, modern, and postmodern and somatic perspectives.
+My formal dance training is rooted in ballet, modern, postmodern and somatic perspectives.
 Applying somatic methods to dance technique allows me to blur boundaries within tradition to discover more organic and efficient modes of movement.
-Safety Release Technique has significantly influenced my pedagogical approach, reminding me that “action is energy,” and that technique is an ongoing practice of commitment and curiosity.
+Safety Release (SR) Technique has significantly influenced my pedagogical approach, reminding me that “action is energy,” and as an SR Master Teacher, I approach technique as an ongoing practice of commitment, curiosity, and becoming.

-As a dancer as well, it is important for me to demonstrate this practice during any technique class, prompting reflective, somatic check-ins, such as:
+As a movement artist, it is important for me to apply this practice during any technique class, prompting reflective, somatic check-ins, such as:

 · What does your body need, physically, mentally, or emotionally?

-· What can you give yourself today?
-What can you let go of?
+· How can you be generous today?
+What can you share?

 My somatic approach to technique focuses on the functionality and efficiency of movement and identifies how the elements of one technique can translate to other forms of dance.
 It is also equally important to encourage somatic authority as a form of injury prevention: I remind students of how powerful their bodies are, and how resilient their bodies can be.

-It is my goal for students to take risks, to not fear making mistakes—as therein is where embodied learning occurs—and to discover how movement can fit into each students’ body and best serve their individual artistic needs.
+It is my goal for students to embrace embodied learning, to take risks, and to not fear making mistakes.
+I enable dancers of any level, novice to advanced, to discover how the class material can fit into their body and best serve their individual artistic needs.

 I invite students to simultaneously experience their own presence throughout class, based on practices informed by Bartenieff Fundamentals, the Feldenkrais Method, and Pilates.
 In dance class, students experience their breath, their weight, their joints, their skin, and their whole bodies in motion, both individually and collectively.
 Together, we discover old habits and strategies that no longer serve us, to instead, develop new, more sustainable movement patterns that are efficient, safe, and keep us moving for life.